veereshkatageri/doc-as-code/user_guide/source/user_guide/import_excel_document.rst

 Importing excel documents
 +++++++++++++++++++++++++

-This page is intended to show how to import excel documents in doc as code.
+This page is intended to show how to import excel documents in doc-as-code.

 .. contents:: Table of contents
     :local: